Bob Ehrlich: 2006 gubernatorial election

 Governor Ehrlich opted to seek a second term and did not face opposition in the Republican primary.
 On November 7, 2006, Ehrlich was defeated for re-election in the 2006 gubernatorial election by Baltimore Mayor Martin O'Malley, who won 53% to Ehrlich's 46%.
 Ehrlich's term as governor expired at noon on January 17, 2007.

 Between elections

 A month after he left public office, Ehrlich and several aides from his administration opened a Baltimore-area office of North Carolina law firm Womble Carlyle Sandridge & Rice.
 His wife Kendel took a consulting job as a director of the BankAnnapolis.

 In March 2007, Ehrlich endorsed former New York Mayor Rudy Giuliani for the US presidency.
 He was the Chairman of Giuliani's Mid-Atlantic Campaign Committee.

+In April 2007, Ehrlich became a member of the Sons of the American Revolution (SAR) through his documented descent from Zachariah Dowden Sr., who served as a Private in the Montgomery County, Maryland militia during the American Revolution.

 Ehrlich and his wife hosted their own radio show on WBAL-AM Radio every Saturday from 2007 to 2010.
 Governor Ehrlich has guest lectured at Towson University in Professor Richard Vatz's political persuasion class twice a year since 1993.